 Halfway through the programme, there is some time reserved for study and for exploring the city and the area around Bergen on your own, or together with fellow students.

 The complete programme can be found at the bottom of this page.

 In addition to its focus on essential legal features of the maritime business sector, the curriculum introduces students to key features of doing business in Norway.
-Students will also be introduced to the Nordic Arbitration Model which is a recognised and often preferred model for solving disputes internationally.
+Students will also be introduced to the Nordic Arbitration Model which is a recognized and often preferred model for solving disputes internationally.

-In 2018, the curriculum included the following subjects:
+The curriculum will included the following subjects: